Shunji Takano: Super World of Sports (1990–1992)

 After leaving AJPW in the summer of 1990, Shunji Takano joined Super World of Sports, in which he joined the stable, Palestra, led by his older brother, George.
 On SWS's pre-launch show on September 29, 1990, a one-night singles tournament took place, in which Shunji defeated Fumihiro Niikura and Kendo Nagasaki, before losing to his older brother George in the semi-finals.
 When SWS officially launched the promotion on October 18, 1990, Shunji teamed with his brother George for the one-night tag team tournament, in which they defeated Isao Takagi and Yoshiaki Yatsu in the semi-finals and Genichiro Tenryu and The Great Kabuki in the finals.
 On November 22, 1990, he took part in another one-night tag team tournament, this time with Naoki Sano as his partner.
 They defeated Takashi Ishikawa and The Great Kabuki in the semi-finals, but lost to Genichiro Tenryu and Koji Kitao in the finals.
 On August 9, 1991, he teamed up with his older brother for another one-night tag team tournament.
 They defeated The Great Kabuki and Tito Santana in the first round, but lost to The Legion Of Doom in the semi-finals.
 On April 16, 1992, he and his older brother won the SWS Tag Team Championship, defeating King Haku and Yoshiaki Yatsu.
 Unfortunately, their reign didn't last long, as they lost the titles to The Natural Disasters the next day.

-Freelance and retirement (1992–1996, 1997-1998)
+Freelance (1992–1996, 1997-1998)

 After SWS folded in June 1992, Shunji Takano joined his brother George in forming a new promotion called Pro Wrestling Crusaders.
 Also, Takano worked for Network Of Wrestling.
 Their trainees had included Masato Tanaka and Tetsuhiro Kuroda, who both transferred to Frontier Martial-Arts Wrestling.
 Aside from running PWC, he would also wrestle for other promotions including Network Of Wrestling, Social Progress Wrestling Federation, Wrestling International New Generations, International Wrestling Association of Japan, and Michinoku Pro Wrestling.
 PWC folded in 1994.

-His last match as a wrestler was held on December 26, 1996, as Gulliver X, teaming with Gulliver XX, losing to The Great Sasuke and Yuki Ishikawa.
-He quietly retired shortly thereafter but returned in August 1997.
-Takano retired for good at the end of 1998.
+At an event held at Kitazawa Town Hall in 1996, the place was so packed with fans that the police had to be mobilized to get in.

+Personal life and other ventures

+Takano also has started to play roles in numerous japanese movies such as Kentaro Amakusa in Sanshiro 1 and 2, Akira Aizen in Yakuza Sengoku Shi Fudo, Dick Head in The Defender and other features, being credited as Kenji "Ken" Takano, his "American" name.
+He also voiced characters in japanese such as Gary Daniels in Rage from 1995 and Fatman in Spriggan from 1998.
+He also released a single named Ultra Bazooka (his wrestling nickname) through King Records in 1999.